sis0k0/code-sharing-workshop/README.md

 2. Register as route.

 Register the `MovieDetails` component as a route in `src/app/app.routes.ts`.
-Provide the movie ID as param.
+Provide the index of the movie in the array as param.

 3. Navigate to `MovieDetails`.